 How Does Electron Beam Welding Work?

-The electron beam passes through the anode and on towards the workpiece, using a focusing lens to focus the beam and achieve sufficient power density to weld the two metals.
+The beam passes through the anode and on towards the workpiece, using a focusing lens to focus the beam to achieve sufficient power density to weld the two metals.

 You can read our full FAQ on how EBW works.